 Wednesday, April 24, 2024

-Food Portion: Serving Size vs Portion Size
+Food Tip: Serving Size vs Portion Size

 Once I reduced the amount of some of the food I ate, I discovered I could eat anything I want, and being a diabetic, I proved it by eating and testing my blood glucose.
 Now, I still use common sense, but I can eat whatever I want as long as I am careful with portion size.